drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### The Carbonic Anhydrase Protein

-Carbonic anhydrase catalyzes the reversible reaction involving hydration of carbon dioxide and dehydration of carbonic acid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/carbonic-anhydrase-protein-e2dbe648'><i class='fa fa-play' aria-hidden='true'></i></button>Carbonic anhydrase catalyzes the reversible reaction involving hydration of carbon dioxide and dehydration of carbonic acid.
 There are a number of isozymes of carbonic anhydrase.
 The isozyme, CA-II is found in red blood cells and other cells including the ciliary body of the eye.
 All the isoenzymes have a molecular weight of approximately 30,000 and contain one zinc atom per molecule.
 In the following pages we present how structure-activity relationship analyses led to the discovery of inhibitors of Carbonic anhydrase with sub-nanomolar activities.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.